E. Earl Patton: Republican politics

+Patton was elected on June 4, 1969 to fill the vacancy caused by the death of Dan MacIntyre.
 Patton won the first ever Republican primary for the U.S. Senate held in the summer of 1968.
 That fall he was soundly defeated by the Democrat Herman Talmadge.
 Patton received 256,796 votes (22.5 percent) to Talmadge's 885,103 (77.3 percent).
 Patton was the first Republican in Georgia to run for the U.S. Senate since the Reconstruction era.
 Patton's defeat was particularly disappointing in that his party's gubernatorial nominee in 1966, Howard Callaway, had actually outpolled the Democratic choice in the general election, Lester Maddox, but had fallen short of the required popular majority.
 The state legislature at that point chose Maddox to serve as governor from 1967 to 1971.

 Thereafter, Patton rebounded to win a seat in the Georgia State Senate and served from 1969 to 1970 from northern Fulton County.
 At the time his party held relatively few seats in the chamber, but Patton lived to see a dominant GOP majority in the Georgia Senate.
-Patton met with each Republican U.S. President from Dwight D. Eisenhower to George W. Bush while they were in Georgia on other business.
+Patton met with each Republican U.S. president from Dwight D. Eisenhower to George W. Bush while they were in Georgia on other business.
 Twelve years afterwards, Senator Talmadge was unseated by Mack Mattingly, who became the first Republican U.S. Senator from Georgia since Reconstruction though he served only one term from 1981 to 1987.

 Robert Hall, former president of the Georgia Tech Alumni Association and a former Rotary International district governor, said that Patton's "actions followed his beliefs.
 He was leading the way when being a Republican politician wasn't the thing to do.
 "He didn't mind standing out.
 You always knew where Earl was and what he stood for."